dennistalanga/precipitation-nowcasting/devblog/dataset_stratification.md

 ---

 ## The Engineering Challenge: Validation Distribution Shift
-An initial chronological split of the radar archives produced an unexpected training artifact: the validation loss and evaluation metrics were consistently higher than the training metrics.
+An initial chronological split of the radar archives produced an unexpected training artifact: the validation and evaluation losses were consistently lower than the training metrics.

 A deep-dive data diagnostic revealed that this discrepancy was not a sign of extraordinary generalization capability, but rather a direct consequence of a **meteorological validation distribution shift**.
 Because weather activity is highly seasonal and volatile, the arbitrarily selected training period contained substantially more complex and intense precipitation patterns than the validation split.